 To enter Tanzania, you will need a visa.
 To obtain a visa, your passport must be valid for at least 6 months from the date of your entry to Tanzania.
 Check your passport's expiry date.
 If required, make sure to apply for a new passport well ahead of your trip.

-5. Get a health check & required vaccinations
+5. Get a health check as well as required vaccinations & medications

-Please fill in the Traveller Details Form for each person in your booking and send it back to us and your local Tour Operator as soon as possible prior to the start of your Tour.
+Please login to your booking dashboard to share your personal and trip-related details for each person in your booking as soon as possible prior to the start of your Tour.
 This allows your local Operator to prepare your Tour (including your arrival and departure arrangements; as well as any dietary, medical or other requirements they should be a aware of), and to ensure that we have all your details for emergencies.

 7. Start to train